 There are a few things about camping I have to mention.

-Firstly, camping is caravan parks was great as we could enjoy all park facilities including a swimming pool and playground for Nell.
+Firstly, camping in caravan parks was great as we could enjoy all the park facilities including a swimming pool and playground for Nell.
 It was only in pick times, during school holidays, that we did not enjoy it too much as it was crowded.

 We loved camping in national parks as we stayed close to nature and we could take great photos.
 It was only once that we did not like it.
 In Gunlom campground there was a loud concert with drums where we could not fall asleep.